-Seasoned chef and Skopelos local Nikos Stamatakis has spoken about how the island’s cured version of the mornay eel is likely to have been Europe’s first ‘sushi’ in a recent interview with the BBC.
+Seasoned chef and Skopelos local Nikos Stamatakis has spoken about how the island's cured version of the moray eel is likely to have been Europe's first 'sushi' in a recent interview with the BBC.

 Nikos Stamatakis is the owner-manager of Agnanti Restaurant, a traditional island restaurant in the picturesque amphitheatrical village of Glossa that commands a majestic view of the Sporadic archipelago, on enchanting Skopelos.
 From the high veranda of 'Agnanti' (meaning view), under the cool vine-arbour, one's gaze reaches all the way to Evia and Skiathos.

 The gastronomic journey of the restaurant began in 1953 for the Stamatakis family who have remained faithful to authentic Greek cuisine ever since, offering carefully prepared dishes with their own family recipes that have been passed down through generations for decades.

 Dining on the moray eel can be traced back to the days of Ancient Greece and may even be Europe's first 'sushi', says culinary connoisseur Stamatakis, who hails from a long line of Skopelos taverna owners.

 He explains that the residents of Skopelos have long been curing and rolling the fish in a 'sushi-style.'
 Whilst some stuff the fish with rice, other prefer to use plums and vegetables instead, especially on special occasions.